xsolla/pay-station-sdk/README.md

      * Wait until all specified fields are fully loaded and rendered in their iframes.
      * Useful when you want to show a loading indicator until the form is interactive.
      *
-     * Accepts an optional AbortSignal to cancel the waiting (e.g. when the user
+     * Accepts an optional AbortSignal to cancel the waiting
-     * switches payment methods before the previous form finishes loading).
+     * (e.g., when the user switches between payment methods before the previous form completes loading).
      * When aborted, the returned promise rejects with an AbortError.
      *
      * @param fields - Array of fields returned by form.init().